Low-energy transfer: Delta-v savings

 From low Earth orbit to lunar orbit, the delta-v savings approach 25% on the burn applied after leaving low Earth orbit, compared to the retrograde burn applied near the Moon in the traditional trans-lunar injection, and allow for a doubling of payload.

-Robert Farquhar had described a 9-day route from low earth orbit to lunar capture that takes 3.5 km/s.
+Robert Farquhar has described a 9-day route from low earth orbit to lunar capture that takes 3.5 km/s.
 Belbruno's routes from low Earth orbit require a 3.1 km/s burn for trans lunar injection, a delta-v saving of not more than 0.4 km/s.
 However, the latter require no large delta-v change after leaving low Earth orbit, which may have operational benefits if using an upper stage with limited restart or in-orbit endurance capability, which would require the spacecraft to have a separate main propulsion system for capture.

 For rendezvous with the Martian moons, the savings are 12% for Phobos and 20% for Deimos.
 Rendezvous is targeted because the stable pseudo-orbits around the Martian moons do not spend much time within 10 km of the surface.